Many American Drivers Plan on Downsizing

 Expected Losses on sales:

 Other significant findings of the survey showed the gender gap between vehicle types.
-More women – 26%, drive small cars than men – 18%, while more men – 22% than women – 6% drive pickup trucks.
+More women (26 percent), drive small cars than men (18 percent), while more men (22 percent) than women (6 percent) drive pickup trucks.

 While the survey indicates a definite trend towards downsizing into smaller cars due to the cost of gasoline and other economic factors, it is too soon and too small a trend to indicate a complete paradigm shift in buyer’s habits.

-A full 56% of drivers intend on their next car being the same sizes as their last, but if pressures such as fuel cost continue to rise, we expect to see further movement of drivers into smaller cars and SUVs.
+A full 56 percent of drivers intend on their next car being the same sizes as their last, but if pressures such as fuel cost continue to rise, we expect to see more drivers in smaller cars and SUVs.